 • The schedule is a spreadsheet.
 One typo and the wrong crew shows up.

 • 2 missed calls.
-That lead is dead forever.
+That lead is dead.

 • Last month’s P&L lands 27 days late.
 You’re flying blind.